 - 30–50 means you want to supplement with vitamin D, work on spending more time in the sun and add vitamin D foods into your diet

 - less than 30 means you are very deficient and definitely want to take immediate action to bring those levels up

 Talk with your doctor about supplementing with higher doses of vitamin D if you are severely deficient or have a very low level according to the tests.
 When your doctor performs a vitamin D test, specify that you would like to have the 25-hydroxoyvitamin D test done, sometimes also called the 25(OH) D test.

-Some other types of vitamin D tests can show normal or even elevated levels of vitamin D, which are actually inaccurate and can hide a serious deficiency, so the 25(OH) D test seems to be the most accurate when determining your true vitamin D levels.
-(11)
+Some other types of vitamin D tests can show normal or even elevated levels, which are actually inaccurate and can hide a serious deficiency, so the 25(OH) D test seems to be the most accurate when determining your true vitamin D levels.

-While some foods provide vitamin D, exposure to sunlight is still the very best way to get the vitamin D you need in order to prevent vitamin D deficiency symptoms.
-However, eating foods that are rich in vitamin D also helps you acquire more, so try adding these good-quality, natural sources of vitamin D into your diet regularly: (12)
+While some foods provide vitamin D, exposure to sunlight is still the very best way to get the amount you need in order to prevent vitamin D deficiency symptoms.
+However, research suggests that eating foods that are rich in vitamin D also helps you acquire more, so try adding these good-quality, natural sources into your diet regularly: